rkhullar/example-webapp/docs/medium-tutorial.md

 ### Okta Integration
 We want to protect the endpoints in our example application by requiring users to be logged in.
 Within your okta developer org create an app integration and select "OIDC" for the login method and "Single Page Application (SPA)" for the type.
-You can rename the client app after creation; I called the app `Hello World (SPA)`.
+You can rename the client app after creation.
+I had called mine `Hello World (SPA)`.
 Under the grant type settings make sure `Authorization Code` is enabled, and optionally enable `Refresh Token` if you're planning on creating a frontend or mobile app later on.
 Clear the logout urls, and for the allowed login urls we need `http://localhost:8000/docs/oauth2-redirect`.
-You can also add non-local urls if you know where you want to deploy the api to.
+You can also add non-local urls if you know the domain where you want to deploy the api to.
 For example if you own `company.org` you could add another allowed login url from `https://api-dev.example.company.org/docs/oauth2-redirect`.
 Finally under the assignments settings, select "skip group assignment for now."

 After you've created the client app take note of the "Client ID".
 That value should be used for the `OKTA_CLIENT_ID` in your